jina-ai/dalle-flow/README.md

 ### Start the server

-Now we can run the flow.
+Now you are under `dalle-flow/`, run the following command:

 ```bash
 jina flow --uses flow.yml